 For financial advisers who want to offer real tax advice and proactive assistance, becoming a registered tax (financial) adviser is an essential step.
 The Tax Practitioners Board has prescribed education requirements for advisers.
 In addition to your degree or diploma, you’ll also need to have successfully completed board approved courses in commercial law and Australian taxation law*.

-The Monarch Institute Tax (Financial) Adviser Course is comprised of the nationally recognised skill set required by the TPB for registration as a tax financial adviser.
+Monarch’s Tax (Financial) Adviser Course is made up of the nationally recognised skill set required by the TPB for registration as a tax financial adviser.
 It includes:

 Module 1 - Australian Taxation Law